syncfusion-content/angular-docs/angular/RichTextEditor/HowTo.md

 {% endhighlight %}

-## RTE - Spellcheck Integration
+## RTE - SpellCheck Integration

-We have integrated spellcheck with RTE component.
-This spellchecker will validate the text present in RTE and provide suggestion in both context menu and dialog mode.
+We have integrated SpellCheck with RTE component.
+This SpellCheck will validate the text present in RTE and provide suggestion in both context menu and dialog mode.

 This can be achieved application side using RTE custom tools.
-We have rendered spellcheck control in RTE iframe element and using custom tool spellcheck dialog mode rendered.
+We have rendered SpellCheck control in RTE iframe element and using custom tool SpellCheck dialog mode rendered.

-N> We have prevent the spellcheck context menu using "contextBeforeOpen" event and get the spellcheck suggestion list merge to RTE context menu.
+N> We have prevent the SpellCheck context menu using "contextBeforeOpen" event and get the SpellCheck suggestion list merge to RTE context menu.

 {% highlight html %}